cscarpon/FMT/README.md

 ![alt text](images/install.png)

-3. Once this has been installed and downloaded, we can clone the repo to our local drive.
+3. We can clone the repo to our local drive.
 Select the green "Code" button and select the HTTPS URL.

 ![alt text](images/clone.png)

-4. Paste that code into the terminal
+4. Paste that code into the terminal type `git clone [fmt/url]`

 ![alt text](images/download.png)